-The Service Leader - Manager Planning and Communities(Planning) is authorised-
+The Service Leader - Planning and Communities is authorised-

-- (1) In respect of the Council's Building Standards functions:- - (i) to approve Building Warrants in compliance with Building Regulations;

-- to grant Building Warrant Relaxations where acceptable to other appropriate consultees (e.g. the Fire Authority); - (iii) to issue initial Dangerous Building Notices; - to determine necessity to apply for retrospective Building Warrant in the case of minor unauthorised works; - to act as deemed appropriate where there is an immediate danger to the public in respect of building/building work; - to determine eligibility for award and to issue improvement/repair/conversion grants when uncontentious and in compliance with Council policies; - to issue letters of comfort in respect of building works for which there is no building warrant; - (viii) to issue notices under Section 28 of the Building (Scotland) Act 2003; - to enforce Regulation 9 of the Energy Performance of Buildings (Scotland) Regulations 2008; - (x) to issue notices under Section 25(3) of the Building (Scotland) Act 2003 requiring the display of Energy Performance Certificates in buildings highlighted in the Directions issued by Scottish Ministers. - (2) In respect of the Council's Development Standards functions:- - to determineapprove planning applicationsand applications for consent, agreement or approval required by a condition imposed on a grant of planning permission; with the exception of:- - (a) applications defined as being National or Major; - (b) applications which attract five individual objections (i.e. excluding five letters of objections from an individual, individual household, or organisation); which are recommended for approval; - (c) applications which are significant departures from the Development Plan which are recommended for approval; - (d) applications which attract objections from statutory consultees, including Community Councils which are recommended for approval;; - (e) applications which are submitted by any Angus Council directoratedepartment or Service, or where Angus Council owns the land, subject to application or where Angus Council has a financial interest in the land and the application has attracted objection; - (f) applications which are submitted by elected members of Angus Council, senior members of staff employed by Angus Council or those staff working closely with elected members; or - (g) applications that are subject to Environmental Assessment Regulations.
+- (1) In respect of the Council's Building Standards functions:- - (i) to approve Building Warrants in compliance with Building Regulations; - (ii) to grant Building Warrant Relaxations where acceptable to other appropriate consultees (e.g. the Fire Authority); - (iii) to issue initial Dangerous Building Notices; - (iv) to determine necessity to apply for retrospective Building Warrant in the case of minor unauthorised works; - to act as deemed appropriate where there is an immediate danger to the public in respect of building/building work; - (vi) to determine eligibility for award and to issue improvement/repair/conversion grants when uncontentious and in compliance with Council policies; - (vii) to issue letters of comfort in respect of building works for which there is no building warrant; - (viii) to issue notices under Section 28 of the Building (Scotland) Act 2003; - (ix) to enforce Regulation 9 of the Energy Performance of Buildings (Scotland) Regulations 2008; - (x) to issue notices under Section 25(3) of the Building (Scotland) Act 2003 requiring the display of Energy Performance Certificates in buildings highlighted in the Directions issued by Scottish Ministers. - (2) In respect of the Council's Development Planning and Management functions:- - to determine planning applications, and applications for consent, agreement or approval required by a condition imposed on a grant of planning permissionsexercise the Council's functions under the planning acts with the exception of determining:- - (a) applications defined as being National or Major; - (b) applications which attract five or more planning objections which are recommended for approval (more than one objection from the same individual, household or organisation will count as one objection for the purposes of the scheme of delegationindividual objections (i.e. excluding five letters of objections from an individual, individual household, or organisation) which are recommended for approval; - (c) applications which are significant departures from the Development Plan which are recommended for approval; - (d) applications which attract objections from statutory consultees, including Community Councils which are recommended for approval; - (e) applications recommended for approval which are submitted by any Angus Council directorate or Service, or where Angus Council owns the land, subject to application or where Angus Council has a financial interest in the land and the application has attracted objection;